kusuma-656/To-Do-List/README.md

    Link your GitHub account to Cloudflare and select the repository you want to deploy.

 4. **Name and Deploy**
    - Provide a name for your project.
+   - Provide the additional information like framework used in the project, build command, build output directory, etc.
-   - Click on "Select and Deploy" to begin the deployment process.
+   - Click on "Save and Deploy" to begin the deployment process.

 5. **Access the Deployed Application**
-   Your application will be deployed, and you can access it at the following link:
+   Web application will be deployed, and you can access it at the following link:
    [https://to-do-list-erz.pages.dev/](https://to-do-list-erz.pages.dev/)

    This web application is publicly accessible.